newsundram2018/WeatherApp/README.md

 ---

-This `README.md` provides essential information for users or developers looking to understand and contribute to the project.
-Add screenshots in the relevant section to give users a preview of the app.
+This `README.md` provides all the necessary details without the testing and chat functionality.